-What are the other expenses apart from hiring a Guide?
+What are the other alpine expenses apart from hiring a Guide?

-- Zermatt – Schwarzsee return lift costs: Adults: 33 Chf Plus the cost of your Guide at approx half price.
+- Zermatt – Schwarzsee return lift costs: Adults: 45 CHF Plus the cost of your Guide at approx half price.
 Discounts for holders of SwissRail Pass (25% off) and Half Fare cards (50% off)

-- Overnight stay at the Hörnli Hut: sFr.150.
-Small discounts for members of national alpine associations e.g. Alpine Club, BMC A.A.C, C.A.F.
+- Overnight stay at the Hörnli Hut: 150 CHF, small discounts for members of national alpine associations e.g. Alpine Club, BMC A.A.C, C.A.F.
 Plus the cost of your Guide at the same price.
-Prices for half-board (overnight accommodation, dinner and breakfast) are c.
-150 CHF and 450 CHF for a double room.
 Check out the huts reservation page via the link here: http://www.hoernlihuette.ch/reservation_46.html

 You can pay with Euros in all the Swiss huts used.
 Some, not all, also accept credit cards and REKA cheques but cash is generally best.
 If you need to spend a night in Zermatt we can book good quality and value accomodation to suit a variety of budgets.
 We often use the Bahnoff Hotel which has a mixture of rooms including dormitory style accomodation from 40 CHF.
 Again you will need to cover the cost of your Guides overnight stay in Zermatt.